-The 2016 release of Exago introduces a new powerful feature to the Report Scheduler: The Scheduler Queue.
-The Queue is a custom-built application library that sits in between the Exago core application and any number of scheduler instances and handles how schedule traffic is managed.
-The Queue is completely optional, but configurations with multiple scheduler instances for which load balancing is a priority are ideally suited to making use of this feature.
+As of v2016.1, Exago introduced a new powerful feature to scheduling: the Scheduler Queue.
+The Scheduler Queue is a custom-built application library that sits between the Exago core application and any number of Scheduler Service instances and handles how schedule traffic is managed.
+The Scheduler Queue is completely optional, but configurations with multiple scheduler instances for which load balancing is a priority are ideally suited to making use of this feature.

-First, some background.
-The way in which Exago has historically handled report scheduling, and the default behavior without using a queue, is the following.
+The way in which Exago has historically handled report scheduling and the default behavior without using a queue, is the following.

-Each Schedule contains some interpreted data that tells the schedulers when to run it.
+- Each Schedule contains some interpreted data that tells a Scheduler Service when to run it.
 This information is called a Job.
-Jobs can also be stored separately from schedules.
-Jobs can be accessed from the API using the QueueApiJob class.
+Jobs can also be stored separately from Schedules.
+Jobs can be accessed from the .NET API using the QueueApiJob class.

-The process whereby a scheduler runs a report at a specified time and emails or saves the information is called an Execution.
+- The process whereby a Scheduler Service runs a report at a specified time and emails or saves the information is called an Execution.

-Within the host application, all scheduler instances are listed in the configuration xml file:
+Within the host application, all Scheduler Service instances are listed in the configuration XML file:

-When a schedule is created in the UI, the host application sends the job to schedulers starting with the first and moving down the list ("round-robin" style).
-The queried scheduler stores the schedule xml in a local working directory.
-This acts as a repository for the scheduler's unique set of jobs.
+When a Schedule is created in the Web Application, the host application sends the job to Scheduler Services starting with the first and moving through the list ("round-robin" style).
+The queried Scheduler Service stores the Schedule XML in a local working directory.
+This acts as a repository for the Scheduler Service's unique set of jobs.

-From this point, each scheduler acts independently.
+From this point, each Scheduler Service works independently.
 The host application has no idea what happens to schedules after they are sent out successfully.
-Likewise, the schedulers have no more communication with the host application with regard to report execution.
+Likewise, the Scheduler Services have no more communication with the host application with regard to report execution.

-A word about the Schedule Manager: You can view and edit schedules from the UI using the schedule manager, but this is essentially a combined front-end for the schedulers' existing files.
-If a scheduler is offline you will simply not see its schedules in the list (there will be a warning message).
-The schedule manager has no impact on the host application.
+Schedules can be viewed and edited from the Web Application using the Schedule Manager, but this is essentially a combined front-end for the Scheduler Service's existing files.
+If a Scheduler Service is offline, its schedules do not appear in the list (there will be a warning message).
+The Schedule Manager has no impact on the host application.

-Schedulers periodically scan their repository for job execute times.
-If a job is ready and the current time is equal to or past the execute time, the scheduler knows to run the job.
-The scheduler will perform its duty and then alter the schedule xml to indicate success or failure and the next execute time.
+Scheduler Services periodically scan their repository for job execute times.
+If a job is ready and the current time is equal to or past the execute time, the Scheduler Service knows to run the job.
+The Scheduler Service will perform its duty and then alter the schedule XML file to indicate success or failure and the next execute time.

-Load Balancing issues: Ideally, unoccupied schedulers would receive new jobs.
-This way stacks of unexecuted data do not build up on individual schedulers, leading to imbalanced load and potential time loss.
+Ideally, unoccupied Scheduler Services would receive new jobs.
+This way, stacks of unexecuted data do not build up on individual Scheduler Services, leading to unbalanced load and potential time loss.
 But the host application has no idea which schedulers will be busy when, and no idea how long jobs will take to run.
-The randomness of round-robin job assignment could cause jobs to build up inordinately on one scheduler.
+The randomness of round-robin job assignment could cause jobs to build up inordinately on one Scheduler Service.

-Outages: Once the host sends out a schedule, as far as it's concerned, it's finished.
-If a scheduler goes offline unexpectedly the host has no recovery function.
-The job will simply be delayed until the scheduler is restarted, which, to some extent, defeats the purpose of running jobs on a schedule.
-There is also no function to move schedules from one scheduler to another.
+Once the host application sends out a schedule, as far as it's concerned, it's finished.
+If a Scheduler Service goes offline unexpectedly the host has no recovery function.
+The job will simply be delayed until the Scheduler Service is restarted.
+There is also no function to move schedules from one Scheduler Service to another.

 How the Queue Works

-The Scheduler Queue is a custom .NET or Web Service library which aims to handle scheduling in a much more robust manner.
+The Scheduler Queue is a custom .NET or Web Service library which aims to handle scheduling in a more robust manner.
 It's important to note that the queue is entirely customizable.
-You are only required to implement all the applicable methods; how you do so is up to you.
-The following section will describe a typical setup which can improve load balancing and help resolve some common issues with multiple schedulers.
-Later on, we provide a pre-built Example that can be used as-is with minimal modifications, or altered as you see fit.
+You are only required to implement the applicable methods; how you do so is up to you.
+The following section will describe a typical setup which can improve load balancing and help resolve some common issues with multiple Scheduler Services.

-The host and scheduler applications all make calls to the queue at certain points during their runtime.
-In particular, schedulers will call the queue on three occasions: upon service startup, periodically while running, and when a job's status is changed.
+The host applications and Scheduler Services all make calls to the queue at certain points during their runtime.
+In particular, Scheduler Services will call the queue on three occasions: upon service startup, periodically while running, and when a job's status is changed.
 The host application calls the queue for various maintenance tasks related to schedule creation and populating the Schedule Manager.
-For now, we'll focus on the relationship of schedulers to the queue and how it can aid a typical multi-scheduler configuration.
+For now, we'll focus on the relationship of Scheduler Services to the Scheduler Queue and how it can aid a typical multi-scheduler configuration.

-When schedulers are configured to use the queue, their behavior changes somewhat.
+When Scheduler Services are configured to use the queue, their behavior changes somewhat.

-Recall that in the default configuration, schedulers store their unique schedules in a local working directory, from which jobs are queried for execution.
+In the default configuration, Scheduler Services store their unique schedules in a local working directory, from which jobs are queried for execution.

-Now, schedulers periodically query the queue, which has instructions (GetNextExecuteJob) for assigning jobs.
+Scheduler Services now periodically query the queue, which has instructions (GetNextExecuteJob) for assigning jobs.
 (The query time defaults to 15 seconds, but is configurable).
 In a typical setup, the queue pulls from a central repository of stored schedules.
-In order to prevent duplication, schedulers lock the queue so that only one may access it at a time.
-Additionally the queue sets a job's status to "running" while it's active, so that other schedulers know to ignore it.
-(The provided Example also saves a temporary file in the job repository to indicate which scheduler is handling a running job).
+In order to prevent duplication, Scheduler Services lock the queue so that only one may access it at a time.
+Additionally the Scheduler Queue sets a job's status to "running" while it's active, so that other Scheduler Services know to ignore it.

 This has several advantages.
-First, schedulers are no longer responsible for a unique set of schedules.
+First, Scheduler Services are no longer responsible for a unique set of schedules.
 This prevents outages from causing excessive missed executes.
-Only one job will ever be hung per scheduler, since a scheduler will be responsible for only one job at a time.
-If a scheduler goes offline in the middle of a job, the queue can be used to gracefully handle incomplete jobs (this is not present in the provided Example).
+Only one job will ever be hung per Scheduler Service as it will be responsible for only one job at a time.
+If a Scheduler Service goes offline in the middle of a job, the Scheduler Queue can be used to gracefully handle incomplete jobs.

-Setting up the queue is a multi-part process which depends on your desired configuration.
+Setting up the Scheduler Queue is a multi-part process which depends on the desired configuration.
 We'll discuss some constants and some potential variations.

 public static string GetJobList(string viewLevel, string companyId, string userId)

-Called from the Exago UI to populate the jobs in the Schedule Manager.
+Called from the Exago Web Application to populate the jobs in the Schedule Manager.

 public static string GetJobData(string jobId)

-Called from the Exago UI Schedule Manager to get the full job XML data for a job.
+Called from the Exago Web Application Schedule Manager to get the full job XML data.

 public static void DeleteReport(string reportId)

-Called from the Exago UI when a report is deleted.
+Called from the Exago Web Application when a report is deleted.

 public static void RenameReport(string reportId, string reportName)

-Called from the Exago UI when a report is renamed.
+Called from the Exago Web Application when a report is renamed.

 public static void UpdateReport(string reportId, string reportXml)

-Called from the Exago UI when a report is updated.
+Called from the Exago Web Application when a report is updated.

 public static void Flush(string viewLevel, string companyId, string userId)

-Called from the Exago UI Scheduler Manager in response to a click on the Flush button.
+Called from the Exago Web Application Schedule Manager in response to a click on the Flush icon.

 public static void Start(string serviceName)